freyp567/mybookdb/README.md

 # mybookdb
-a simple adaption of the (no longer maintained) MyBookDroid book list app for Django / web.
+A simple adaption of the MyBookDroid book list app for android  (no longer maintained, unfortunately).

+Long term vision is to replace MyBookDroid by a web-based application available from everywhere.
+But due to limited time for this personal / educational project, the approach is to build up the mybookdb web app step by step into this direction, but not replacing MyBookDroid in short term so focus is on searching.
+For import of the book database, a migration script will allow to import the book data from .csv exports from MyBookDroid repeatedly (and hopefully lossless).

 ## prerequisites
 + Django 2.0  (2.0.3 or newer)
-+ PostgreSQL (or compatible database)
++ SQLLite (or PostgreSQL)
 + more prerequisites, see pipenv.lock

+External libraries (bootstrap4, bootstrap-table, ...) are provided locally (but that may be changed in future depending on deployment tools and strategy when reaching this stage).

 ## configuration
 See Django settings.